-- Cut communal grassed areas around 20 times each year. - Maintain shrubs, flower beds and hedges. - Keep footpaths, steps and entrances clean, tidy and safe. - Leave the area clean and tidy at the end of each job.
+- Cut communal grassed areas around 20 times each year. - · Maintain shrubs, flower beds and hedges. - Keep footpaths, steps and entrances clean, tidy and safe. - Leave the area clean and tidy at the end of each job. - Clear fly-tipping on our land. - Make safe any trees that are unsafe due to disease or damage.